-Myelofibrosis is not always curable, and for this reason, it is necessary to consider that the changes that lie ahead may not be temporary, but possibly lifelong.
+Myelofibrosis is not always curable.
+For this reason, it is necessary to consider that the changes that lie ahead may not be temporary, but possibly lifelong.
 When you have a chronic illness, it becomes a part of who you are and how you live your life.
-It may require changes in your routine or in how you care for yourself, as well as what you need from others in your life.
+It may require changes in your routine or in how you care for yourself.
+It may also change what you need from others in your life.
 It does not, however, define you.
 You are not your disease.

 You will need to be monitored on a regular basis.
-Your healthcare team will likely become individuals who you value as "key players" in the management of your illness.
-How frequently you see your healthcare team will depend on many factors, and will need to be an ongoing discussion between you and your doctor.
+Your health care team will likely become people who you value as key players in the management of your illness.
+How often you see your health care team will depend on many factors, and will need to be an ongoing discussion between you and your doctor.